 From the 1950s an influx of immigrants from the Pacific Islands, where Methodism had been widespread since missionary influence in the early 19th century, provided some new growth to the New Zealand church.
 In 2013, 33% of New Zealand Methodists were of Pacific Islands ethnicity.

 Perhaps the most important and divisive debate within the church in recent times has concerned homosexuality.
 At the 1990 Methodist Church conference a gay man, David Bromell, sought recognition as a Methodist minister.
-A group, consisting largely of Pacific Islands members, opposed this step and formed the Wesleyan Methodist Movement.
+A group consisting largely of Pacific Islands members opposed this step and formed the Wesleyan Methodist Movement.
 Many members, some ministers and several entire congregations left the main Methodist Church in protest over this issue, and in 2000 the Wesleyan Methodist Church was formed as a breakaway church.

-From the 1960s the Methodist Women’s Fellowship (MWF) supported the work of their church at home and abroad.
+From the 1960s the Methodist Women’s Fellowship (MWF) supported the work of the church at home and abroad.
 They funded a rehabilitation scheme for disabled people in Indonesia, which was visited in the 1980s by lifelong Methodist Naomi Lange, president of the Māngere East MWF.
-She was travelling in Indonesia with her husband, Prime Minister David Lange, and wrote, ‘[I]t was splendid to see how wisely they were spending the money the Women’s Fellowship had raised for the project.’2
+She was travelling with her husband, Prime Minister David Lange, and wrote, ‘[I]t was splendid to see how wisely they were spending the money the Women’s Fellowship had raised for the project.’2

 Women Methodists have been important as lay preachers and congregational leaders since the earliest days of the New Zealand church.
 Local women's guilds existed in some churches from the 1880s.
 The first woman to be ordained a Methodist minister in New Zealand was Phyllis Guthardt, in 1959.
 The Methodist Women's Fellowship was formed in 1964 to unite several types of women’s groups within the church, and remained active in the 2010s.